Workforce, training and education

 NHS England

-NHS England (formerly Health Education England) supports the delivery of excellent healthcare and health improvement to the patients and public of England by ensuring that the workforce of today and tomorrow has the right numbers, skills, values and behaviours, at the right time and in the right place.
+NHS England (which includes the former Health Education England) supports the delivery of excellent healthcare and health improvement to the patients and public of England by ensuring that the workforce of today and tomorrow has the right numbers, skills, values and behaviours, at the right time and in the right place.
 See: https://www.england.nhs.uk/

 Eportfolio and Assessments and Revalidation